15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 5. Single Arm Dumbbell Rear Delt Row

-The one arm rear deltoid row exercise is simple and effective, that is used to target your lats and rear deltoids.
+The one-arm rear deltoid row exercise is simple and effective.
+It targets your lats and rear deltoids.

-This exercise is very similar to a basic one-arm dumbbell row for the lats, except with a couple of important modifications.
+This exercise is similar to a basic one-arm dumbbell row for the lats, except with some important modifications.

-Although I do prefer the one-arm dumbbell variation since it allows you to keep your lower back supported and each arm works independently.
+However, I prefer the one-arm dumbbell variation.
+It allows you to support your lower back, and each arm works independently.

 Single Arm Dumbbell Rear Delt Row